 What is a MFA?

 Multi-factor authentication (MFA) is a security authentication mechanism that requires multiple (two or more) components of predetermined evidence (factors) before being granted authorization.
 2FA is a subset of multi-factor authentication (MFA), the difference is the number of factors.
-MFA may require more than two factors of authentication for required before a user can access a system.
+MFA may require more than two factors of authentication before a user can access a system.
 The most common examples of authentication factors used for MFA are passwords, PINs, hardware tokens, and biometrics.

 There are five different types of authentication used for MFA: